How do I get more pipeline for my SaaS? The complete guide to sustainable growth.

 Phase 3: Scale & Optimize (Months 6-12)

-Performance Analysis and Channel Optimization: Which keywords, content, and ads deliver the best SQLs at manageable costs?
+Performance Analysis and Channel Optimization: Which keywords, content, and ads deliver the best SQLs at reasonable costs?
 Systematize A/B testing in ads and landing pages.

-Content Scaling Based on Success Metrics: Expand topic clusters, provide more comparison and solution content on established topics.
+Content Scaling Based on Success Metrics: Expand topic clusters, add more comparison and solution content for proven topics.
 Increase localization, introduce new formats (studies, webinars).

-Advanced Attribution and ROI Measurement: Multi-touch models, account-based attribution, CLV cohort-oriented analysis, costs per closing instead of just per lead.
+Advanced Attribution and ROI Measurement: Multi-touch models, account-based attribution, CLV cohort-oriented analysis, cost per acquisition instead of just cost per lead.

-Pipeline Forecasting and Capacity Planning: Forecast based on lead velocity rate, sales cycle, conversion rates per funnel stage.
-Ensure sales capacity for increasing SQLs.
+Pipeline Forecasting and Capacity Planning: Forecast based on Lead Velocity Rate, sales cycle, and conversion rates per funnel stage.
+Ensure sales capacity matching the increase in SQLs.

 KPI Dashboard for SaaS Pipeline